 I have always been an avid reader.
 I devoured the works of Robert E. Howard, (the creator of Conan the Barbarian).
 I shuddered at Joseph Conrad’s Heart of Darkness.
 Sandra Brown, Michael Connelly, Issac Asimov, Anne Rice, Leo Tolstoy, and many others caught my interest.
 I particularly loved Louis L'amour's novels and how he was able to bring the past to life with his storytelling.
 His stories are what inspired me to start writing fiction.
-To date, I have published seven Western novels.
-The latest, Track of the Wolf, a story set in North America's fur trading period.
+To date, I have published eight Western novels.
+The latest, Way of the Snake, a story set against the backdrop of the construction of the First Transcontinental Railroad.
 I enjoy the process of creating a work of fiction and look forward to writing more western novels in the future.

 I don't limit myself to westerns, as there are so many other avenues of fiction.
 The story Velvet Green is a thriller set in the year 1961.
-The novel, Night of the Beast, is a science-fiction novel diving deeply into gene splicing and gene silencing; with a side order of designer drugs!
-Currently, I am working on a science-fiction series, called Broken—two in the series, Genesis and Symbiosis have already been published.
-A third book, Morphosis is in the hands of my editor.
+The novel, Night of the Beast, is a science-fiction thriller diving deeply into gene splicing and gene silencing; with a side order of designer drugs!
+Currently, I created a science-fiction series, called Broken—a three book series, Genesis, Symbiosis, and Morphosis have had good reviews.

 I used to play guitar!
 My favorite guitarist was Stevie Ray Vaughan but I also like Joe Satriani and the jazz great, Lee Ritenour.
 But my tastes are eclectic.
 I listen to everything from Marilyn Manson’s Beautiful People to Johann Pachelbel’s Canon in D Major.The audio clip below is a from a long-ago practice session.
 I used a digital loop station and a digital drum machine.
 I played all the instruments: bass, keyboard, rhythm guitar, lead guitar, all dubbed over the drum loop.

 I also enjoy photography.
+The links on the left margin of this page (under SLIDESHOWS) will direct you to automated slideshows of some of my photos.
 The book covers I created for my novels are a combination of my digital photos and a liberal dose of Image Editor and Photoshop.
 It is a challenge to come up with a cover image that is unique, yet stays within the style I have chosen to use.
 I try to make sure that the cover image reflects some element of the story.
 Sometimes, I even grab a pencil and draw an image to insert into the book.
 (The hawk feathers on the left are from a pencil drawing.)
-The images for the Sci-Fi novels are computer-generated using a fractal generator.
+The images for the Sci-Fi novels are computer-generated using a Java-based fractal generator.